 International students do not qualify for need-based financial aid.
 However, all international students are considered for partial-tuition merit scholarships.

 Massachusetts provides educational grants to qualified students who have completed the FAFSA application.
-Eligibility is based on residency, financial need according to the expected family contribution and enrollment status.
-For the 2017-18 academic year, MASSGrant awards ranged from $600 to $1,600.
+Eligibility is based on residency, financial need according to the expected family contribution, and enrollment status.
+For the 2019-20 academic year, MASSGrant awards ranged from $600 to $1,800.
 The awards are not automatically renewed; students must file the FAFSA before May 1 each year to determine eligibility.
 If you receive state notification of a MASSGrant award, you may deduct the state scholarship from your bill only with the understanding that you are responsible for any balance due if the state subsequently adjusts or cancels your award.

 Merrimack College offers a variety of merit scholarships to academically qualified incoming students.
 Merit scholarships are renewable for four years or up to eight semesters, provided the student maintains good academic standing as defined in the Merrimack College catalog.

 Merrimack Need-Based Grant

 In order to qualify for the Merrimack need-based grant, a student must file the FAFSA annually and demonstrate financial need, as determined by FAFSA guidelines.
 This grant is not guaranteed in subsequent years and award amounts can change.
 Eligibility for this grant will be determined annually upon review of FAFSA data.

 Your state agency will notify you directly of your tentative award, and then notify Merrimack once your award has been confirmed for the academic year.
-States that have reciprocal agreements with Massachusetts are Maryland, Pennsylvania, Rhode Island and Vermont as well as the District of Columbia.
 Available funding is determined by your state funding authority.
 Recipients may deduct state scholarships from their bill, with the understanding that they are responsible for any balance due if the state subsequently adjusts or cancels the award.